Adventure Tourism Management BA (Hons)

 I was told at school that my qualifications weren’t enough for university.
 I have Dyslexia and Dysgraphia, so I found school difficult but that didn’t stop me.
 I started with NQ Outdoor Leadership which was like a stepping stone and then progressed to study BA (Hons) Adventure Tourism Management.

 It’s great to have a university department where the students, from all backgrounds, share the same passion.
 You can learn so much from the lecturers and guides and sports clubs which will help you in the future.
 Fort William is a great place for outdoor activities.
 After my degree, I plan to train with The Polar Academy to become a full time Arctic Guide and eventually start up my own business.

-Arran Goddard graduated from the BA (Hons) Adventure Tourism Management at West Highland College UHI.
+Arran Goddard graduated from the BA (Hons) Adventure Tourism Management at UHI West Highland.